A Guide to Code Audits

 Types of Code Audits

 Software code audits come in various forms and target different areas of the codebase.
-Knowing the types of audits helps you select the best one for your project.
+Knowing the types of audits helps you select the best one for your scenario.

 • Security Code Audit